slurmulon/bach/docs/guide.md

 #### Example

-Our primary example track already uses variables, so let's see what it would look like without variables.
+Our primary example track already uses variables, so let's compare and see what it would look like without them.

-So you don't have to jump around the guide, here is how the track looks as is, with variables.
+Here is how the track looks as-is, with variables.

 ```bach
 @Meter = 4|4